 The following sessions are what is termed ‘client led’ when the client brings what they wish to the counselling room to be examined and discussed.
 These sessions are facilitated and helped by the counsellor.

-When the counselling is coming to an end we would agree a number of ‘wrap up’ sessions to evaluate how the work can continue to be useful in the future, and look at strategies for the client’s self management and care.
+When the counselling is coming to an end we would agree a number of ‘winding up’ sessions to evaluate how the work can continue to be useful in the future, and look at strategies for the client’s self management and care.